 So, what made our project so successful?
 Probably the most important ingredient in our success was involving local citizens in the project design.
 By empowering the community to build consensus, they learned much about employing data for development, and doing so sustainably.
 Students from Fourah Bay College gained valuable hands-on experience in collecting transit data which included data from the mini-buses, the Sierra Leone Road Transport Corporation, and ferry routes.
 They also participated in survey training, mapped the flooding of road infrastructure using Road Lab, and generated the first map of public transport in Greater Freetown that is even being used to define future project investments!

 Building on this successful partnership, one of our key goals will be to continue empowering local communities like the students from FBC.
 This project promoted a deep collaboration with local academic institutions and the Directorate of Science, Technology, and Innovation within the government of Sierra Leone, which plans to host a hackathon for FBC students and local developers to use Big Data to create apps to solve future local issues in project areas.
-You can read more about how the data from Freetown was incorporated in this hackathon in Part 2, coming up in the next few weeks!
+Read more about how the data from Freetown was incorporated in this hackathon.

 This work is funded by the Global Facility for Disaster Reduction and Recovery (GFDRR) – Resilience to Climate Change.